riversun/java-firebase-fcm-client/README.md

         final String registrationToken = FirebaseInstanceId.getInstance().getToken();

         //TODO
-        //Send to the server to register and identify the device in order to send a push notification to this device.
+        //Send to the server to register and identify the entity(mobile devices,browser front-end apps) in order to send a push notification to this entity(mobile devices,browser front-end apps).

     }
 }